Business

 Regulatory framework: WA Department of Transport

-In Western Australia, driving golf carts on the road requires a conditional licence approved by the Department of Transport.
-Even with this licence, golf carts are only approved to cross roads to and from the golf course and not be driven on the open road.
+In Western Australia, driving a golf cart on the road requires a conditional licence approved by the Department of Transport.
+Even with this licence, golf carts are only approved to cross roads to and from the golf course — they cannot be driven on the open road.

-A vehicle inspection is required to confirm that the golf cart meets the required safety standards and a description of the use is provided with valid justification as determined by the WA Department of Transport.
+A vehicle inspection is required to confirm the cart meets the required safety standards, and the application must include a description of the intended use with valid justification as determined by the WA Department of Transport.

-Golf carts must be registered with the WA Department of Transport and display a registration plate as required by law.
-Golf carts must be covered by compulsory third-party (CTP) insurance, which provides coverage in the event of an accident causing injury or death to another person.
+Golf carts must be registered with the WA Department of Transport, display a registration plate, and be covered by compulsory third-party (CTP) insurance.

 Western Australia's road-crossing-only restriction is among the most conservative in Australia.
 Fleet managers operating carts between facilities separated by public roads should seek specific written approval from the Department of Transport before establishing any route.